eclipse-archived/ceylon-lang.org/code/architecture.md

 correct Ceylon code must satisfy, and attaching errors to tree nodes that fail to satisfy the rules.
 In addition, the type analysis visitors build up a model of the types they encounter in the tree, and create links from the tree to associated model objects.
 Thus, typing information is available to the compiler when it comes to transform the syntax tree to Java.

 The typechecker has no dependencies to anything JVM-specific, so it can be reused with other backends.

+### Type analysis

+Type analysis takes place in three phases.
+The type system was designed to never require more than three passes over the syntax tree.

+1. `DeclarationVisitor` creates model objects for each named declaration and keeping track of the scope in which it occurs.
+2. `TypeVisitor` analyses `import` statements and explicit type declarations, and assigns types to the model objects for explicitly typed declarations.
+3. `ExpressionVisitor` analyses the types of expressions, resolves member references, reports typing errors, and infers types of declarations without explicit type declarations.

 ## Compiler

 Thus, the thing we call the *compiler*, which is found in the `ceylon-compiler` repository, is actually just half of the compiler.
 This "compiler" actually calls the typechecker when it needs the syntax tree for a compilation unit.

 The compiler has two main responsibilities: